Save ££ - Compare Energy Deals

 How to compare energy suppliers

 Comparing energy suppliers is easy.
-Use our simple tool powered by The Energy Shop that will tell you instantly whether you can save on your energy bills.
+Use our simple tool powered by The Energy Shop.
 You’ll just need to give some details like where you live, the type of fuel you use and how many people live in your house or flat.
 Then you’ll get an estimate of what you may pay if you switch energy suppliers.

 Once you’ve found a deal you’re happy with you can confirm the switch and start the process of switching energy suppliers.